M.A. Graduate Assistantships

 Applying for Funding

 Because of the availability of non-traditional funding such as off campus assistantships, grants and contract work, UNC Charlotte normally is able to offer funding fairly late in the summer.
 It is possible that funding opportunities might be available as late as June or July for those entering in the fall semester and December for the spring semester.
 Thus even those applicants filing late might still be eligible for funding.
 Applicants are encouraged to contact the Geography M.A.
-Coordinator to explore funding opportunities.
+Graduate Program Director to explore funding opportunities.